haugene/docker-transmission-openvpn/docs/faq.md

 ## Send Username and Password via a file

 Depending on your setup, you may not want to send your VPN user/pass via environment variables (the main reason being, it is accessible via docker inspect).
-If you prefer, there is are two methods of avoiding credentials to be set via environment variables:
+If you prefer, there are two methods of avoiding credentials to be set via environment variables:
  - Option 1: Configure the container to use a file.
  - Option 2: Configure the container to use a `secret`.
 (Only available for Docker Swarm)